rdfjs-base/sink-map/README.md

 ## Usage

-The package provides a JavaScript `Object` based map from a string key to a Sink.
+The package provides Map from a string key to a Sink with a shortcut for `.import`.
 Typical it's used to store parsers or serializers for specific media types.

 ### Create a SinkMap